Gaturu/az-104-azure-administrator-labs/01-manage-entra-id-identities/README.md

 - [X] I can verify the resulting configuration.
 - [X] I can troubleshoot a failed or incomplete identity workflow.
 - [X] I can reproduce the core workflow without the lab instructions.

 ---

-# 🔁 Repeat the Lab

-## First Attempt

-Date:

-Result:

-Confidence:

-## Second Attempt

-Date:

-Result:

-Confidence:

-## Exam Readiness

-⭐☆☆☆☆

----

-# 📝 Personal Notes

-## What surprised me

--

-## What I initially misunderstood

--

-## What I can now do from memory

--

-## Next repetition target

--

----